socadk/design-practice-repository/activities/DPR-StrategicDDD.md

 * (A)symmetry of relationship?
 * Amount of control and influence for client/consumer?

-In Strategic DDD, you basically have to identify Bounded Contexts and then answer these questions to end up at the right pattern for any given relationship.
+In Strategic DDD, you basically identify Bounded Contexts and then answer these questions to end up at the right pattern for any given relationship.
 [Context Mapper](https://contextmapper.org/docs/bounded-context/) can help you do so; it features DDD patterns and enforces additional semantic valiation rules.

 The resulting [Context Map](../artifact-templates/DPR-StrategicDDDContextMap.md) can drive the architectural decision making in API design.
 Follow-on decisions pertain the integration style technology and style.
 The relationship types do not exclude, but complement each other by default.